-Yet despite the commonality of sexual issues, sex therapy isn’t something we tend to open up about.
-A lot of us aren’t entirely sure what sex therapy even entails, and that makes the idea of engaging in it pretty daunting.
-To learn more about what it is and how it can improve our intimate experiences, we spoke with Alina McClerklin, LICSW, who is currently earning her license in sex therapy.
+Yet despite the frequency of sexual issues, sex therapy isn’t something we tend to open up about.
+A lot of us aren’t entirely sure what sex therapy even entails.
+That makes the idea of engaging in it pretty scary.
+To learn more about what it is and how it can improve our experiences, we spoke with Alina McClerklin, LICSW.

 What Is Sex Therapy?

 It can be understandably intimidating to seek help with sexual issues.
 After all, sexuality is a subject that many of us have been raised to consider taboo.
-Yet, as McClerklin notes, “sex is an important part of many people’s lives and plays a big part in our mental health and wellbeing.
+Yet “sex is an important part of many people’s lives and plays a big part in our mental health and wellbeing.
 Too many people suffer in silence because they are embarrassed or ashamed.”
-Stigmas aside, everyone deserves to feel secure and happy in their intimate attachments, and sex therapy can help you achieve that.
+Stigmas aside, everyone deserves to feel secure and happy in their intimate attachments.
+Sex therapy can help you achieve that.

-If your issue is related to physical pain or problems with performance, you may want to start by seeing a medical practitioner like a gynecologist or urologist (though at times, physical pain can turn out to be related to emotional/psychological well being).
-If your concerns are more emotional or psychological, chances are that a therapist is the right person to consult.
+If your issue is related to physical pain or performance, you may want to start by seeing a medical practitioner like a gynecologist or urologist.
+If your concerns are more emotional, chances are that a therapist is the right person to consult.
+It’s important to note that some physical issues actually have emotional origins.
+As a result, you might end up seeing a few doctors to figure out what’s going on.

 McClerklin often sees people concerned about one or more of the following: